PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.iuma.com/GMO/html/new_africa_rock.html

-This is the home page of Shifty Records, a company representing
+This is the home page of Shifty Records, a company representing some

 South African musicians.
-The site includes sound clips, photos
+The site includes sound clips, photos and

 ordering information.